gitkraken/vscode-gitlens/README.md

 |Name | Description
 |-----|------------
-|`gitlens.advanced.toggleWhitespace.enabled`|Specifies whether or not to toggle whitespace off then showing blame annotations (*may* be required by certain fonts/themes)
 |`gitlens.advanced.telemetry.enabled`|Specifies whether or not to enable GitLens telemetry (even if enabled still abides by the overall `telemetry.enableTelemetry` setting
 |`gitlens.advanced.menus`|Specifies which commands will be added to which menus
 |`gitlens.advanced.caching.enabled`|Specifies whether git output will be cached